Holly's World: Ratings

 The first season premiere was viewed by 1.879 million viewers beating multiple episodes of Kendra that had recently been broadcast.
 The following four episodes debuted to less viewers than the week previously, but remained almost consistent with the target 18-49 demographic.
 This downward trend was finally reversed by the sixth episode with 1.625 million viewers watching, a 4.37% increase from the previous week.
 Ratings continued to improve for the rest of the season, reaching an all-time high with 2.224 million viewers watching the season finale.
 The season averaged 1.746 million viewers.

 The second season premiere was viewed by 2.006 million viewers, once again beating multiple episodes of Kendra that had recently been broadcast.
 The following week saw ratings at an all-time high with 2.417 million viewers.
-This was then followed by the third episode reaching an all-time low with a mere 1.077 million viewers.
-Ratings eventually stabilized for the remainder of the season.
 The season averaged 1.640 million viewers.